awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_sns_sample_app/Readme.md

 # Creating a Spring Boot Application that has publish/subscription functionality

-You can create a web application that has subscription and publish functionality by using the Simple Notification Service.
+You can create a web application that has subscription and publish functionality by using the Amazon Simple Notification Service (Amazon SNS).
 The application created in this AWS tutorial is a Spring Boot web application that lets a user subscribe to an Amazon SNS topic by entering a valid email address.
-In fact, a user can enter many emails and all the emails are subscribed to the given SNS topic.
-The user can publish a message that results in all subscribed emails receiving the published message.
+A user can enter many emails and all the emails are subscribed to the given SNS topic.
+The user can publish a message that results in all subscribed emails receiving the message.

 **Note**: Amazon SNS is a managed service that provides message delivery from publishers to subscribers (also known as producers and consumers).
 For more information, see [What is Amazon SNS?](https://docs.aws.amazon.com/sns/latest/dg/welcome.html).

-To subscribe to a SNS topic, the user enters a valid email address into the web application.
+To subscribe to an Amazon SNS topic, the user enters a valid email address into the web application.

 ![AWS Tracking Application](images/pic1.png)

-The email address that is entered into the web application recieves a confirmation email that lets the email recipient confirm the subscription.
+The specified email address recieves a confirmation email message that lets the recipient confirm the subscription.

 ![AWS Tracking Application](images/pic2.png)

 Once the email recipient accepts the confirmation, that email is subscribed to the specific SNS topic and recieves published messages.
-To publish as message, a user enter the messages into the web applicaiton and chooses the **Publish** button.
+To publish as message, a user enters the message into the web applicaiton and then chooses the **Publish** button.

 ![AWS Tracking Application](images/pic3.png)